AisonSu/farrow-session/README.md

 const parser = cookieSessionParser({
   sessionIdKey: 'sess:id',
   cookieOptions: {
-    maxAge: 24 * 60 * 60 * 1000, // 24 hours, when expiresTime/expireTime exists in sessionMeta passed to parser.set, it will be used as maxAge
+    maxAge: 24 * 60 * 60 * 1000, // 24 hours, when expiresTime/expireTime exists in sessionMeta passed to parser.set, it will be used as cookie's expires and ignore maxAge
     httpOnly: true,
   },
 })